 Pricing.

-• Free plan for unlimited one-on-one calls and group calls up to 40 mins.
+- Free plan includes unlimited one-on-one calls and group calls of up to 40 minutes.

 Tip: The Free version suits most elder care.